 This album track from Celebrity Skin is somewhat of a grunge throwback when compared to the rest of the album, full of buzzy and grinding, sometimes wah-wah guitar, which gives the song a thick and syrupy atmosphere well suited to the track’s subject matter.

-Whilst most of the song is a raucous and intoxicating affair that perfectly complements Love’s pained and impassioned vocals, the song’s final minute is sweet and tender, the perfect foil to the rest of the track’s fiery atmosphere.
-The wild guitar becomes nothing more than a thoughtful and quiet strum as Love mourns her lover, perhaps suggesting that with Cobain gone she can no longer find any reasons to be beautiful.
+While most of the song is a raucous and intoxicating affair that perfectly complements Love’s pained and passionate vocals, the song’s final minute is sweet and tender, the perfect foil to the rest of the track’s fiery atmosphere.
+The wild guitar becomes a thoughtful and quiet strum as Love mourns her lover, perhaps suggesting she can no longer find any reason to be beautiful with Cobain gone.

-Like a lot of things about Courtney Love, this track is contradictory – it is simultaneously angry, sweet and intimate, completely capturing the heart-wrenching emotion of losing someone close to you.
-But even more than that, it’s a real banger.
+Like many things about Courtney Love, this track is contradictory – it is simultaneously angry, sweet, and intimate, ultimately capturing the heart-wrenching emotion of losing someone close to you.
+But even more than that, it’s an absolute banger.

 # 5 – Doll Parts

-Thought to have begun life as a poem, Doll Parts, from Live Through This, is one of the band’s most recognizable songs.
-The track was written in 1991, just after Love met Cobain and deals with her insecurity regarding their relationship.
-Kurt Cobain was at the very height of success at this time, so the lyrics reflect Love’s belief that a rock star like him could have any girl he wanted, meaning their courtship could only end in her heartache.
-The track’s instrumental part is thoughtful and sincere, consisting of restrained guitar and an appropriately simple drum beat.
+Thought to have begun life as a poem, Doll Parts, from Live Through This is one of the band’s most recognizable songs.
+The track was written in 1991, just after Love met Cobain, and deals with her insecurity regarding their relationship.
+Kurt Cobain was at the height of success, so the lyrics reflect Love’s belief that a rock star like him could have any girl he wanted, meaning their courtship could only end in her heartache.
+The track’s instrumental part is thoughtful and sincere, consisting of a restrained guitar and an appropriately simple drum beat.
 This is one of those songs where the breaks and silent sections say just as much as the music.

 As well as symbolizing an artificiality and lack of reality, the song’s doll motif comes from a gift Kurt Cobain gave her – a heart-shaped box (the inspiration for the Nirvana song of the same name) that contained a porcelain doll.
-Whilst the track’s forlorn guitar was originally intended to compliment the song’s themes of insecurity, once Kurt Cobain had passed away (after the song was recorded but before the album had been released) it gained an even more painful poignancy.
-Studying the lyrics with the knowledge of how their relationship ended is a powerfully tragic thing, making the track an unfortunate example of how context can affect music.
+While the track’s melancholy guitar was initially intended to compliment the song’s themes of insecurity, it gained an even more painful poignancy once Kurt Cobain passed away (after the song was recorded but before the album had been released).
+Studying the lyrics with the knowledge of how their relationship ended is powerfully tragic, making the track an unfortunate example of how context can affect music.

 Doll Parts is a devastatingly effective song (even if not for the reason Love intended), which has rightfully become one of the band’s trademark tracks.